Daimler profits slump as auto industry comes under pressure

 China is also pushing carmakers to sell more electric and hybrid cars.
 Meanwhile, companies are investing in digital services such as car-sharing and ride-hailing through smartphone apps.

-Meanwhile key automakers are showing slower demand.
+This is happening as demand for cars is slowing.
 Europe’s auto association says sales will shrink by 2% this year and sales have slowed in China, the world’s largest car market.